Colin Firth: 1983–1995: Early work and breakthrough

 Firth played Hamlet in the Drama Centre end-of-year production, and in 1984, Firth made his film debut as Tommy Judd, Guy Bennett's straight, Marxist school friend in the screen adaptation of the play Another Country (with Rupert Everett as Guy Bennett).
 It was the start of a longstanding public feud between Firth and Everett, which was eventually resolved.
+He was the lead in Camille (1984) with John Gielgud & Ben Kingsley.
 He starred with Sir Laurence Olivier in Lost Empires (1986), a TV adaptation of J. B. Priestley's novel.

 In 1987, Firth and other up-and-coming British actors such as Tim Roth, Bruce Payne and Paul McGann were dubbed the 'Brit Pack'.
 That year, he appeared with Kenneth Branagh in the film version of J. L. Carr's A Month in the Country.
 Sheila Johnston observed a theme in his early work of playing those traumatised by war.
 He portrayed real-life British soldier Robert Lawrence MC in the 1988 BBC dramatisation Tumbledown.
 Lawrence was severely injured at the Battle of Mount Tumbledown during the Falklands War, and the film details his struggles to adjust to his disability whilst confronted with indifference from the government and public.
 It attracted controversy at the time, with criticism coming from left and right sides of the political spectrum.
 Despite this, the performance brought Firth a Royal TV Society Best Actor Award, and a nomination for the 1989 BAFTA Television Award.
 In 1989, he played the title role in Miloš Forman's Valmont, based on Les Liaisons dangereuses.
 Released just a year after Dangerous Liaisons, it did not make a big impact in comparison.
 That year he also played a paranoid, socially awkward character in the Argentinian psychological thriller Apartment Zero.

 Firth finally became a British household name through his role as the aloof, haughty aristocrat Mr. Darcy in the 1995 BBC television adaptation of Jane Austen's Pride and Prejudice.
 Producer Sue Birtwistle's first choice for the part, he was eventually persuaded to take it despite his unfamiliarity with Austen's writing.
 He and co-star Jennifer Ehle began a romantic relationship during the filming, which received media attention only after their separation.
 Sheila Johnston wrote that Firth's approach to the part "lent Darcy complex shades of coldness, even caddishness, in the early episodes".
 The series was an international success and unexpectedly elevated Firth to stardom—in some part due to a scene not from the novel, where he emerges from a lake swim in a wet shirt.
 Although he did not mind being recognised as "a romantic idol as a Darcy with smouldering sex appeal" in a role that "officially turned him into a heart-throb", he expressed the wish not to be associated with Pride and Prejudice forever.
 He was, therefore, reluctant to accept similar roles and risk becoming typecast.